Vigo: Climate

 The Cíes Islands, part of the municipality of Vigo and the Atlantic Islands of Galicia National Park, partially obstruct the access from the Ria de Vigo to the open seas.

+Vigo has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csbk), characterized by mild temperatures throughout the year, heavier rainfall on winters and appreciable summer drought.

-Vigo has a transitional climate between the oceanic climate "Cfb" and the warm-summer Mediterranean climate "Csb" according to the Köppen climate classification.
-Although Vigo is the rainiest city in Galicia, with its noticeable drying trend in the summer, Vigo's climate is more similar to the variant of the oceanic climate commonly seen in the Pacific Northwest region of North America.
+Although Vigo is the rainiest city in Galicia, its pronounced summer drying trend makes its climate more similar to the one observed in cities across the Pacific Northwest.

 The all-time record high for the city is 40.8 °C set on August 7, 2016.
-Vigo is known for its extreme rainfall in winter.
-December 1978 saw 925.6 mm fall at the weather station in a single month.
+Since Vigo is known for its extreme rainfall in winter, December 1978 saw 925.6 mm fall at the weather station in a single month.
 During that month on 7 December, 175 mm fell on a single day.
 Normal values for 1991–2020 was 1695 mm falling on just 126 days indicating heavy rain to be common.
 The airport where values are taken is located further inland at a considerably higher elevation (261 m) than the city itself located on the coastline in the Ria de Vigo estuary, which is likely warmer year-round.